infretis/infretis/examples/gromacs/puckering/README.md

 Optimize the structure and export it as "mol.sdf" in the "~/infretis/examples/gromacs/puckering/" folder.

-Run the following command to generate the force field files and also to solvate the system:
+Run the following command to generate the force field files and to add solvent around your molecule:

 ```bash
 cd scripts